 The Parmesan adds to the flavor and texture but these gluten-free meatballs will still be tender and flavorful without it.

 Switch the ground beef out for high quality turkey to make gluten free turkey meatballs.

 - Crushed Schar Crackers (or almond meal, rice, or oatmeal).
 You can also use crushed Keto Tortilla Chips.

 For a list of quantities, please see the recipe card below.

 You guys are going to think I'm ridiculous, but it only take five easy steps to make gluten-free meatballs.

-- Mix all the ingredients in one bowl.
+- Add all the ingredients to a medium mixing bowl.

 Gluten-Free Meatballs in a Slow Cooker